arkaht/cpp-curve-x/README.md

 + **Free and open-source**

 ## Project Structure
-This project is split into two Github repositories: the library (this one) and the [GUI editor application](https://github.com/arkaht/cpp-curve-editor-x).
+This project is split into two Github repositories: the library (this one) and the [GUI editor](https://github.com/arkaht/cpp-curve-editor-x).
 You are not forced to use the editor, it is entirely optional but it is here to facilitate your experience with Curve-X.

 Folder structure:
 + `include/curve-x/` contains header files that you, as the library user, want to use inside your project.
 The most important one is `curve.h`, containing all required definitions to start using the library.
 If you want to have a deep-dive into the code, I'd recommend you to check the header files in this order: `point.h`, `utils.h`, `key.h`, `curve.h` and finally `curve-serializer.h`.